specify/web-asset-server/README.md

 Web Asset Server
 ================

 This is a sample attachment server implementation for Specify.
+This implementation is targetted at Ubuntu flavors, but will work with minor modifications on other Linux systems.
+It is not expected to work without extensive adaptation on Windows systems.

 Dependencies